chikarl/sys-programming-in-c/README.md

-## Welcome my bomb and funny repo - System Programming in C
+## Welcome to my bomb and funny repo - System Programming in C

 You can use the files in each directory to see how to implement the examples described by the name of the directory.